DS-260 Form: What You Need to Know When Filing

 To begin the consular process, you will submit an immigrant visa petition to USCIS.
 Common forms include:

-When USCIS receives your visa, you will be sent a receipt.
+When USCIS receives your petition, you will be sent a receipt.
 USCIS will review your visa application and decide whether you are approved, denied, or if there is a need for a request for further evidence.
-The timeline for your approval will depend on the type of visa you apply for.
+The timeline for your approval will depend on the type of visa you apply for and the number of backlogs.

 Speak with your immigration attorney for dates based on your individual visa application.
 Once your visa petition is approved, USCIS will send your paperwork to the National Visa Center.